Nayjest/Grids/README.md

 Laravel 4.X, Laravel 5.X and Laravel 6 are supported.

-**Announcement: Further development moved to [view-components/grids](https://github.com/view-components/grids).** view-components/grids package is framework-agnostic, but it's easy to integrate with Laravel using [view-components/eloquent-data-processing](https://github.com/view-components/eloquent-data-processing) package.

-- If you need stability, use nayjest/grids
-- If you need more features and flexibility, try view-components/grids
 - Pull-requests from 3rd-party contributors containing new features can be accepted to nayjest/grids just in case when it doesn't break backward compatibility.
-If you have some radical improvements, please contribute to view-components/grids.
+If you have some radical improvements, please contribute to [view-components/grids](https://github.com/view-components/grids).

 ## Features
 * Data providers (php array, Eloquent model, Doctrine DBAL query object)